akmand/machine_learning_tutorials/README.md

 Hyperparameter tuning is essential for optimising machine learning models.
 This notebook explores grid search and random search techniques using Scikit-Learn’s `GridSearchCV` and `RandomizedSearchCV` classes, showing how to enhance model performance through proper tuning.

 ### SK5_Advanced_Topics.ipynb
-Covering advanced machine learning topics, this notebook introduces ensemble methods (bagging and boosting) and dimensionality reduction techniques (PCA and t-SNE).
-Detailed explanations and examples help users understand and apply these advanced methods.
+Covering advanced machine learning topics, this notebook discusses model pipelines, statistical model comparison,  model deployment, and saving to and loading models from local storage.

 ### SK6_Clustering.ipynb
-This notebook explains clustering, an unsupervised learning technique, using algorithms such as K-means, hierarchical clustering, and DBSCAN.
+This notebook explains clustering, an unsupervised learning technique, using algorithms including K-means and spectral clustering.
 Practical examples and visualisations illustrate how these algorithms work and their applications.

 ### SK7_Neural_Networks.ipynb
-Introducing neural networks, this notebook covers the basics of building and training neural networks using Scikit-Learn’s MLPClassifier.
+Introducing neural networks, this notebook covers the basics of building and training neural networks using Scikit-Learn and Tensorflow.
 It includes an example of a simple neural network for classification tasks.

 ### SK8_LightGBM.ipynb
 LightGBM is a powerful gradient boosting framework.
 This notebook provides an introduction to LightGBM, demonstrating how to train and evaluate models using this library.
 Practical examples highlight its efficiency and performance benefits.
+This notebook also covers hyperparameter finetuning using Optuna (best in the business) and feature importance using the popular SHAP module.

 ### SK9_Forecasting.ipynb
-Focusing on time series forecasting, this notebook covers essential techniques and models for making predictions based on temporal data.
-It includes examples of different forecasting methods and their implementation using Scikit-Learn.
+Focusing on time series forecasting, this notebook covers essential techniques and models for making predictions based on temporal data using the Facebook Prophet Python module.

 ### Case_Study1_Predicting_Income_Status.ipynb
 This case study uses a real-world dataset to predict income status based on various features.
 It demonstrates the complete machine learning workflow, from data preprocessing and feature selection to model training, evaluation, and interpretation.